Indonesian Chicken Salad

 Indonesian Food

-When dipping a toe into this cuisine, one quickly realizes that you might, in fact, need to jump into the deep end of the pool and start swimming furiously to get a real handle on it.
-Someday I will.
-Today I’m simply offering up this Indonesian chicken salad.
-Savory and packing some heat (two characteristics of many Indonesian dishes), this dish is probably one of the Indonesian-inspired dishes you are most likely to see on an American restaurant menu.
+Savory and packing some heat (two characteristics of many Indonesian dishes), this chicken salad is one of the Indonesian-inspired dishes you are most likely to see on an American restaurant menu.

 Woman using a fork to scoop Indonesian Chicken Salad.